Skip to content

 Direct solar irradiance (on the horizontal surface) is also not included in the raw PVGIS data, but is automatically calculated by TOP-Energy as the difference between global irradiance and Diffuse solar irradiance.

 When moving the time series imported from PVGIS to the Start year selected in the Project ribbon, a conversion between the time zones may be necessary.
 To facilitate the conversion, one day (24 h) is automatically added to the front and back of the time series.
 The resulting excess data points are ignored in a subsequent simulation.
-This is indicated by the eSim Solver message 8277 (see following figure):
+This is indicated by the Simulator message 8277 (see following figure):

 The time steps of the input time series do not coincide.
 Altogether . . . data points were ignored.
 The following time series are partially outside the simulated time period: …